Why Families Are Considering Montenegro

 Test Before You Relocate

 EU citizens can stay in Montenegro without a visa for short periods, which makes it realistic to spend a holiday or short school break in the country before committing.
-Walking your children through a typical day β school neighborhoods, parks, local shops, the drive to the nearest hospital β is the only way to understand whether the daily reality matches what you imagined from brochures or summer visits.
+Walking your children through a typical day — school neighborhoods, parks, local shops, the drive to the nearest hospital — is the only way to understand whether the daily reality matches what you imagined from brochures or summer visits.
+If you decide to buy, owning property can open a path to residency through property.
+See also our foreign buyer guide and the cost of buying property in Montenegro.

 Frequently Asked Questions